Editorial Services

 The Gut Check Package (for novelists and memoirists) includes a close edit of the following submissions materials in one bundled rate ($450*):

 • Query Letter: Line by line, we’ll make sure your query does its job smoothly, concisely, and efficiently, from the eye-catching opening to the author bio, checking all the right boxes without making any of the most common mistakes.
 I’ll take the firmest hand necessary to suggest alternate wording, rearrange text for maximum effect, and flag areas for you to revisit.
 (Torn between two different approaches to your pitch?
-I’m happy to read both versions of your letter, though I’ll edit only the one I feel is strongest.)
-Includes up to two revision passes, during which you may follow up with any related questions.
+I’m happy to read both versions of your letter, and edit the one I feel is strongest.)
+Includes two revision passes, during which you may follow up with any related questions.

-• Synopsis: When it comes to your story’s synopsis, there’s a fine line between getting mired in unnecessary details and stripping away all sense of character, heart, and voice.
+• Synopsis: When it comes to your story’s synopsis, there’s a fine line between getting mired in details and stripping away all sense of character, heart, and voice.
 This line edit will focus on maintaining clarity as well as the essence of your story, while meeting genre expectations.
-Includes up to two revision passes, during which you may follow up with any related questions.
-Note: Industry standard synopsis length is 1 to 2 pages.
+Includes two revision passes, during which you may follow up with any related questions.
+Note: Target synopsis length is 1 to 2 pages.
 If yours is too long, I can help trim, but the maximum length I can accept is 3 pages in standard formatting (12-point font, single spaced, with a blank line between each paragraph).

 No one can guarantee your submissions package will get your foot in the proverbial door—only your manuscript can do that.
 I cannot recommend a specific agent or publisher, nor can I offer referrals.
 But I can help you put your best foot forward.
 Sometimes I can also suggest comp titles that can be helpful guideposts.